stl-alextaciuk/spc_plotly/README.md

 ## Period-Based Analysis

 ### Period Breaks
-Use `period_breaks` to recalculate limits at specific points in your data:
+Use `period_breaks` to recalculate limits for specific ranges of your data:

 ```python
 xmr_chart = xmr.XmR(